Author: Per Posch

 Glucosamine has gained a lot of popularity as a health supplement for it supposed relief for joint pain, for patients suffering from hip and knee osteoarthritis and according to a recent report from the U.S. National Center for Health Statistics, Americans spent $13 billion on health supplements in 2012, glucosamine being one of the most popular.

 Many believe the supplements containing glucosamine is a safer alternative to prescription painkillers, since they are made from ‘natural’ ingredients.
-Commonly reported side-effects of the supplements include heartburn, drowsiness, headaches, allergic reactions, weight gain, diarrhoea and abdominal pains.
+Commonly reported side-effects of the supplements include heartburn, drowsiness, headaches, allergic reactions, weight gain, diarrhea and abdominal pains.

 It has long been debated whether glucosamine provides any real relief against pain and the effect has not yet been proven scientifically.
 The Osteoarthritis Research Society International and the U.S. National Institute for Health and Care Excellence recently issued guidance for the lack of evidence for glucosamine as a cure for joint pain.